pecodigos/web-file-storage/README.md

 - **Storage Page**:
     - Upload files through a simple form.
     - Display a list of uploaded files with options to download or delete each file.

-## Contribution
-Contributions are welcome!
-Please fork the repository and submit a pull request.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.